Mysterium422/MCNameChecker/README.md

 # This is an MC Name Checker.
-Edit the "name" constant and run the program to see if a name is available
+Enter the username into console for a result